strimzi/strimzi.github.io/_posts/2019-04-17-accessing-kafka-part-1.md

 One of the reasons is that Kubernetes doesn't offer any nice way to discover these IP addresses.
 To find out the IP address, you would need to use the Kubernetes API, find the right pod and its IP address.
 And you would need to have the rights for this.
-Instead, Kubernetes use the services with their stable DNS names as the main discovery mechanism.
+Instead, Kubernetes uses the services with their stable DNS names as the main discovery mechanism.
-But with Kafka, this not an issue, because it has its own discovery protocol.
+But with Kafka, this is not an issue, because it has its own discovery protocol.
 We do not need the clients to figure out the API address from the Kubernetes API.
 We just need to configure it and the advertised address and the clients will discover it through the Kafka _metadata_.